 What affect will an IVA have on the rest of your life?

-An IVA is a proven successful solutions for many people with certain types and levels of debt, however extra considerations should be made for how an IVA could affect important parts of your life.
+An IVA is a proven successful solution for many people with certain types and levels of debt, however extra considerations should be made for how an IVA could affect important parts of your life.
+How will an IVA affect your job, credit rating, business mortgage and partner?
 We’ve tried to cover all of these for you, below.

 How will an IVA affect my job?